-You’d think that running a business should be a serious matter.
+You’d think running a business is a serious matter…

 Who says we can’t take over the online world and clown around on the side (just in case that online business thing doesn’t pan out)?

-Now that I caught a “Twitter bio” bug from Mark Shaefer and convinced myself that I can be way funnier than all these people combined, I changed some things around.
+That’s how I caught a “Twitter bio” bug and convinced myself that I can be way funnier than all these people combined, I changed some things around.

 You’ll have to wait to see my new bio at the end of the slide deck, but for now, here are some of the folks that inspired the change (and gave me a lot of ideas to copy – thank you!).